501stLegionA3/FiveOhFirstDataCore/CONTRIBUTING.md

 At any point if a change is made to the database objects, a new migration is needed.
 Every release will have its own migration, that should never be deleted.
 Deleting a release migration will cause loss of data.
 Every change to the databse is considered a breaking change.

-To add a new migration for your changes, go to the Packet Manager Console in Visual Studio.
+To add a new migration for your changes, go to the Package Manager Console in Visual Studio.
 Type Add-Migration Dev-MyName-MigrationName where MyName is your name and MigrationName is the name of the migration.
 If at any point you need to revert this, type Remove-Migration.
 Never remove migrations labeled Release.

 There should only be a single migration per release, so keep your commits to including at most one additional Dev migration.
 Any new changes should be removed with Remove-Migration and a new migration added.
 As this breaks the database when the app attempts to update it, make sure to Drop Cascade the Schema and create a new public schema whenever you remove and old migration and add a new migration.